-TOP offers multi-tiered after school programs in area elementary and middle schools.
+TOP offers multi-tiered after school programs in area elementary schools.
 Participants receive two hours of academic and social enrichment three to five days a week.
 Programs are designed to improve student attendance, academic outcomes, and serve families with ongoing case management services.
 Additionally, summer programs are implemented at each school.

 ** Programs are supported through 21st Century Community Learning Centers

 EXPANDED LEARNING PROGRAMS*

 Expanded Learning Programs launched in the Summer of 2021 as a school-based program using teachers from the Alabama Virtual Institute and Team Talladega to provide virtual STEM learning throughout the state.
 Programs include a wide array of enrichment activities, including Alabama Blues Project, Science Dynamic Education, school-based gardening, etc. TOP operates programs at the following schools:

 Greensboro Elementary School | Greensboro, AL

 Holt Elementary School | Tuscaloosa, AL

 To meet the growing needs of students in schools, TOP partners with the Tuscaloosa County School System, Tuscaloosa City Schools, Hale County School System, and Demopolis City Schools to place social workers in area schools.
 Social work staff are tasked with helping to address students’ mental health needs and social/emotional development.

 *Denotes programs made possible by funding through the Alabama Department of Child Abuse and Neglect Prevention.